July 27-August 7, 2010

 March 19-April 3, 2004

 Along with Jimmy Bennett, Gavin Esham, Patrick Mellen, Amanda Ryan Paige, and Jennifer Waldman, Lucy performs the 10 minute musicals of a myriad of composer/lyricist teams in Dreams This Way; the Best of Raw Impressions at the TADA!
-Theatre, directed by Danielle Topol.
+Theatre, directed by Daniella Topol.

 Under the direction of Sarah Gurfield, Lucy takes on one of her dream roles in playing Eliza Doolittle in My Fair Lady at the Amateur Comedy Club.